grantrutkiewicz/github-slideshow/_posts/0001-01-02-grantrutkiewicz.md

 title: "Welcome to our second slide!"
 ---
 Your text
-Use the left arrow to go back!
+Use the right arrow to go forward!
 ---
 Now at level 6 stuck